jellyfisheart/jellyfisheart/README.md

 **I LOVE MY FRIENDS!!!!!!
 MORE THAN ANYTHING!!!
-All my friends viewing this I'm giving you big SMACK on the lips 💗💓❤️‍🩹💞**
+All my friends viewing this I'd actually take an arrow through the chest for you 💘💕❤️‍🩹💞**

 ## For everyone else who may wish to be closer: